Our Low-Cost, Low-Overhead College Planning Franchise Is Booming in a Market With Little to No Competition

 Our national college planning franchise helps high school students get into better colleges and qualify for higher amounts of scholarships and financial aid.
 We provide a solution to a common problem facing U.S. families — the college application process is complicated, competitive and stressful, resulting in students who don’t get enough, or any, financial aid and who often end up at the wrong school.
 Our franchise is the perfect fit for entrepreneurially minded individuals with a desire to help make a positive impact on the lives of young people.

 “Class 101 meets a growing need facing families nationwide who are stressed by rising college costs and the complicated college application process.
-We continue to launch new locations in key markets, we just opened our new expanded headquarters in Lexington and we provide a roadmap to success for entrepreneurs with a real heart for helping high school students,” says Tom Pabin, Founder and CEO of Class 101.
+We continue to launch new locations in key markets, we just opened our new expanded headquarters in Lexington and we provide a roadmap to success for entrepreneurs with a real heart for helping high school students,” says Tom Pabin, Founder of Class 101.

 There aren’t many franchise opportunities you can purchase for less than $45,000 with the performance potential that Class 101 offers.
 Our franchisees may surpass the $100,000 plus range after their first year.
 Now is the opportune time to bring Class 101 to your community and experience first-hand the stellar support our franchisees receive while quickly ramping up their businesses.